section-engineering-education/engineering-education/fiber-optic-communication.md

     alt: fiber-optic
 ---

-All around the world, artificial intelligence is making its way into people's lives.
-This technology is feared by many, but how realistic is that fear?
-Should we really be concerned?
+When comparing fiber optic cable to other mediums, fiber optic cables has a much lighter weight, a smaller diameter, and the ability to avoid corrosion and rust due to a non-metallic construction.
+These characteristics place fiber optics at the top of the list for communications in today’s world.

 <!--more-->

 ## Fiber Optic Communication – What is it and why is it beneficial?

-When comparing the physical aspects of fiber optic cable to other mediums, fiber optic cables have a much lighter weight, a smaller diameter, and the ability to avoid corrosion and rust due to a non-metallic construction.
-These characteristics place fiber optics at the top of the list for communications in today’s world.
+The world we live in runs on the ability to communicate and send information rapidly from one place to another.
+Without a medium to send data back and forth, the power of many technologies would be useless.
+One of the most powerful technologies for communication today is fiber optics.

 ### What is fiber optic communication and how does it work?